biodiversity-specimen-data/specimen-data-use-case/README.md

 ### Join us!

 Community members of all backgrounds (collections staff, researchers, IT, etc.) and levels of programming experience (including R novice) are encouraged to use this working group as a place to discover and discuss API data access, issues, and solutions, as well as to build a dispersed network of API power users.
 The working group will maintain relevant code for reuse here in this GitHub repository.
-If you would like to know more about the working group, please attend one of our informal, drop-in ["office hours"](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based) (see below).
+If you would like to know more about the working group, please attend one of our informal, drop-in ["office hours"](https://www.idigbio.org/content/2021-open-office-hours-hosted-api-user-group-r-based) (see below).

 ### Drop-in office hours

-At the beginning of each [office hour session](https://www.idigbio.org/content/open-office-hours-hosted-api-user-group-r-based) we host a 5-10 minute demo, followed by an open agenda.
-If you know you have a question or topic that you'd like to focus on, feel free to sign up ahead of time on this [google doc](https://bit.ly/2wypVsY) to ensure that it is addressed in a particular session.
+At the beginning of each [office hour session](https://www.idigbio.org/content/2021-open-office-hours-hosted-api-user-group-r-based) we try to host a 5-10 minute demo, followed by an open agenda.
+If you know you have a question or topic that you'd like to focus on, feel free to let us know by [submitting an issue to this repository](https://github.com/biodiversity-specimen-data/specimen-data-use-case/issues).
 Participants are welcome to drop by for only part of the hour.

 ### Sources for specimen data